 THP Plans Checkpoints

-In compliance with a Tennessee Supreme Court ruling for all law enforcement to notify the public of when and where a roadblock will be held, Tennessee Highway Patrol is advising motorists of three upcoming roadside checkpoints in Giles County.
+In compliance with a Tennessee Supreme Court ruling for all law enforcement to notify the public of when and where a roadblock will be held, Tennessee Highway Patrol is advising all motorists of two planned roadside checkpoints in Giles County.

-A roadside safety belt checkpoint will be on U.S. Highway 31 South at the 14 mile-marker the week of May 19.
+A roadside sobriety and safety belt checkpoint will be on U.S. Highway 11 at the 11 mile-marker.

-A sobriety roadside safety checkpoint will be on U.S. Highway 31 at the 3.5 mile-marker the week of May 19.
+A roadside sobriety and safety belt checkpoint will be on U.S. Highway 31 at the 14 mile-marker.

 The courts require proof roadblocks are conducted in the best interest of overall public safety and THP’s checkpoint times and locations are strategically selected thorough crash and crime data collection to maximize their overall effectiveness and efficiency.